GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-20/index.md

 a new feature's performance.

-**Benchmarks run regularly in the lab.** When a regression is found, [`bisect`][bisect] automatically finds the culprit CL and a bug is assigned to the CL owner.
+**Benchmarks run regularly in the lab.** When a regression is found, [`bisect`][bisect] automatically finds the culprit CL and assigns a bug to the CL owner.

 **Chrome benchmarks combine sequences of web page interactions (called stories) with performance measurements.** Similar cases are grouped into